 Although rare, some people can have a severe reaction called anaphylaxis, or anaphylactic shock.
 This is a medical emergency and will require urgent treatment.

-Severe allergic reaction symptoms:
+Severe allergic reaction symptoms include:

 - Swelling of the mouth and throat